TrianguloY/UrlChecker/docs/PRIVACY POLICY.md

 Cookies are not stored at any point.
 VirusTotal authentication credentials can be stored optionally on the user's local device upon the user's explicit request.
 Developer does not have access to any such information.

+URLCheck has the ability, at the user's request, to retrieve the URLs passing through the app by relying on the logging module.
+This is done without storing any identifiable user information, the data is only stored locally on the user's device;

 All external interactions require user action (pressing a button) unless explicitly configured to automatically do so, which is always disabled by default.

 ## Third party cloud service dependencies